asokolov365/containerpilot/docs/10-lifecycle.md

 ## What is a watch?

-A watch is a configuration of a service to monitor in Consul.
-The watch monitors the state of the service and emits events when the service becomes healthy, becomes unhealthy, or has a change in the number of instances.
+A watch is a configuration of a service to monitor.
+There are three types of watches supported in this fork of ContainerPilot.
+- The Consul watch monitors the state of the service and emits events when the service becomes healthy, becomes unhealthy, or has a change in the number of instances.
+- The Vault watch monitors the entire secret or a field of the secret and emits events when the secret has a change.
+- The File watch monitors the state of the file and emits events when the file has been changed.

 Note that a watch does not include a behavior; watches only emit the event so that jobs can consume that event.

 ## How do events trigger jobs?